bididi/Data_engineering_project/Preliminary questions.md

 The use of a dataLake favors the processing of data by data-scientists.
 The data from the peacewatcher will therefore be easy to analyze.

 ### 2) What business constraint should the architecture meet to fulfill the requirement describe in the paragraph «Alert»
+The main constraint is that the drone should always be in contact with many peacemaker, they should reach the ones that are the closest to the citizen with a bad 'peacescore', so that the situation will quickly be resolved.
+And if there are many trigger next to each other we must have many peacewatchers that can be reached and then can take the hand on the situation.

 ### 3) What mistake(s) from Peaceland can explains the failed attempt?